simon-stahlberg/mimir/experiments/github/README.md

 | Mimir-lifted      |          293 |            5667 |             4367 |

 Observations:
-- Fast-Downward's preprocessing step results in the most compact state representation in easy-to-ground benchmarks, resulting in strong memory efficiency, search time, and overall highest coverage on the IPC STRIPS and ADL benchmarks.
+- Fast-Downward's preprocessing step results in the most compact state representation on easy-to-ground benchmarks, resulting in strong memory efficiency, search time, and overall highest coverage on the IPC STRIPS and ADL benchmarks.
 The preprocessing step causes a slight decline in total time compared to Mimir.
-- Powerlifted has the best runtime performance in hard-to-ground benchmarks but lower coverage than Mimir because it does not not support the PDDL extensions used in ADL benchmarks (explicitly marked as x in the ADL table) and negative preconditions.
-In the unsupported domains in hard-to-ground and STRIPS, Mimir-lifted solves a total of 18, respectively 70, problems.
+- Powerlifted has the best runtime performance on hard-to-ground benchmarks but lower coverage than Mimir because it does not not support the PDDL extensions used in ADL benchmarks (explicitly marked as x in the ADL table) and negative preconditions.
+In the unsupported domains on hard-to-ground and STRIPS, Mimir-lifted solves a total of 18, respectively 70, problems.
 Supporting these extensions in Powerlifted would result in potentially similar coverage scores.
-- Fast-Downward's and Mimir's grounding step costs a comparable and significant amount of time in hard-to-ground benchmark.
+- Fast-Downward's and Mimir's grounding step costs a comparable and significant amount of time on hard-to-ground benchmarks.
 - Overall, the planners complement each other nicely.
-Fast-Downward performs strongest in easy-to-ground benchmarks, while Mimir and Powerlifted perform strongest on hard-to-ground benchmarks.
+Fast-Downward performs strongest on easy-to-ground benchmarks, while Mimir and Powerlifted perform strongest on hard-to-ground benchmarks.

 ### Time limit 5 Minutes: